ranaumarnadeem/SAP-1-Simulator/README.md

 # **SAP-1 Simulator**

 ## **Overview**
 This project is a simulator for the SAP-1 (Simple As Possible) architecture implemented in C++.
-It simulates the core components of the SAP-1 computer, including memory, registers, control unit, and ALU, and provides output through a graphical interface (using Qt) and command-line interactions.
+It simulates the core components of the SAP-1 computer, including memory, registers, control unit, and ALU, and provides output through a graphical interface (using Tkinter) and command-line interactions.

 ---

 ## **Folder Structure**
+-Core.cpp contains all the backend files eg core,control unit etc all written in c++ -Main contains gui.py that is frontend linked with backend

 ---